Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 5+ Warlock, [Pact of the Chain](#pact-of-the-chain)_

-When you cast *Find Familiar*, you infuse the summoned familiar with a measure of your eldritch power, granting the creature the following benefits.
+When you cast [:spell-lv1: Find Familiar], you infuse the summoned familiar with a measure of your eldritch power, granting the creature the following benefits.

 ***Aerial or Aquatic.*** The familiar gains either a Fly Speed or a Swim Speed (your choice) of 40 feet.

-***Quick Attack.*** As a Bonus Action, you can command the familiar to take the Attack action.
+***Quick Attack.*** As a :rsc-b: Bonus Action, you can command the familiar to take the Attack action.

-***Necrotic or Radiant Damage.*** Whenever the familiar deals Bludgeoning, Piercing, or Slashing damage, you can make it deal Necrotic or Radiant damage instead.
+***Necrotic or Radiant Damage.*** Whenever the familiar deals :dmg-bldg: Bludgeoning, :dmg-prcg: Piercing, or :dmg-slsh: Slashing damage, you can make it deal :dmg-necr: Necrotic or :dmg-radi: Radiant damage instead.

 ***Your Save DC.*** If the familiar forces a creature to make a saving throw, it uses your spell save DC.

-***Resistance.*** When the familiar takes damage, you can take a Reaction to grant it Resistance against that damage.
+***Resistance.*** When the familiar takes damage, you can take a :rsc-r: Reaction to grant it :dmg-res: Resistance against that damage.

 ---